prasenforu/openshift-one-in-all/README.md

-# openshift-one-in-all
-Openshift Setup All in One
+# Openshift Setup All in One